Haishi2016/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Secured Locker/python-retrain/README.md

 # Re-training

 Azure Percept currently supports AI model protection as a preview feature.
-[Learn more](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)

 Azure Percept MM helps to you to trigger automatic re-training pipelines.
 Instead of creating its own telemetry collection system, Azure Percept MM is integrated with [OpenTelemetry]( https://opentelemetry.io/) that supports a big ecosystem of distributed tracing and metrics collection/analysis systems, including [Prometheus]( https://prometheus.io/), [Jaeger]( https://www.jaegertracing.io/), [Zipkin]( https://zipkin.io/), and many others.
 It also has SDKs in popular programming languages such as C#, Go and Python.